PnS2018/pns2018.github.com/session_05.md

 17. haarcascade_upperbody.xml
 ```

-__Remark__: In recent years, DL systems has advanced
+__Remark__: In recent years, DL systems have advanced
-the face detection field by taking the rotation factor into the account.
+the face detection field by taking the rotation factor into account.

 ## How to Develop a Python Project